RNAS Crail (HMS Jackdaw)

-Royal Naval Air Station Crail or RNAS Crail (HMS Jackdaw) is a former Royal Naval Air Station of the Fleet Air Arm located 4.9 mi east of Anstruther, Fife and 8.8 mi from St Andrews, Fife, Scotland.
+Royal Naval Air Station Crail (RNAS Crail, also known as HMS Jackdaw) is a former Royal Naval Air Station of the Fleet Air Arm located 4.9 mi east of Anstruther, Fife and 8.8 mi from St Andrews, Fife, Scotland.
 It was home to a site of the Joint Services School for Linguists from 1956 to 1960.

 Units

 A number of units were here at some point:

 Current use

 The site is currently used for industrial work farming and car drag racing.